Monday, November 23, 2020

 “Okay, arrows don’t work!”
 Nayleen shouted back to them and turned back around to keep running with the two boys.
 She slung her bow back around her shoulders and once more reached for her daggers.

 This time it was Sairek who turned around, skidding to a stop while Nayleen ran past him.
 He held his staff out, tilted forwards in front of him and holding his other hand near the head of the staff with an opened gloved hand.
 He took a couple seconds, concentrating through his fear to conjure the energy around him into something tangible.
 A rock began to form, floating in between the head of his staff and the palm of his hand.
-Then he added heat to it, surrounding the rock with the flames, before expanding its mass in size pulling his hand slowly back while he nurtured its growth, creating quite literally a large fireball.
-He moved his left hand, which held the rock adjacent to his palm almost like he was gripping a levitating bowling ball in his hand.
-He suddenly threw his arm out as if throwing the flaming boulder physically.
-“Ethirul–!”
-He shouted out, sending the final force of will to launch it from his hand to fling it forwards.
+Then he added heat to it, surrounding the rock with the flames, before expanding its mass in size pulling his hand slowly back while he nurtured its growth, creating quite literally a fireball.

 “Grr…!
-What IS this thing–?!”
+What is this thing–?!”
 Nayleen seethed angrily.
 She moved back to position herself next to Sairek.
 “I know you said your rocks were brittle, but I know they aren’t that easy to just break like that–!”

 “Watch out!”
 Cyial shouted from behind them.
 Sairek and Nayleen both watched as it raised its left tendril and though the both of them began to move back at Cyial’s exclamation, it still swung, the tendril, which expanded outwards to reach them.